INTRODUCTION

 The Trustees are expected to:

-- Review the investment strategy and objectives at regular intervals - at least once every 3 years or immediately following any significant change in investment policy or the scheme’s member profile.
+• Review the investment strategy and objectives at regular intervals – at least once every 3 years or immediately following any significant change in investment policy or the scheme’s member profile.
+As mentioned, the scheme is now paid up and in the process of winding up (once all member benefits have been transferred).

 2. Requirement for processing core financial transactions

-The Trustees have received assurance from the scheme’s administrator Aego worldwide steps to try and ensure that there were adequate internal controls to ensure that core financial transactions relating to the Scheme were processed promptly and accurately during the scheme year.
+The Trustees have received assurance from the scheme’s administrator Aegon and has taken steps to try and ensure that there were adequate internal controls to ensure that core financial transactions relating to the Scheme were processed promptly and accurately during the scheme year.
 This includes the following:

-- Transfers of assets between different investments within the scheme and
+• Transfers of assets between difference investments within the scheme and

 We delegate the scheme administration to Aegon (our pension provider) in association with the trustees.
-The service level agreement with the administrator covers the accuracy and timeliness of all core financial transactions (status of requests for money in and out within the service level), and online enquiries.
-Due to continuing Covid restrictions, a large proportion of their staff were working from home, however, all core financial transaction processes continued to operate efficiently with service levels above 98%, with an average call waiting time 0.23 seconds.
-This is in line with the normal business-as-usual services.
+The service level agreement with the administrator covers the accuracy and timeliness of all core financial transactions (status of requests for money in and out within the service level), online enquiries.
+Many of the key service measures were ahead of target by the end of the year.
+The service level agreement, covering all core financial transaction processes continued to operate efficiently with the service levels above the target at 93% in December 2023 (target being 90%).

-The scheme also uses Aegon’s Smartenrol which is an intelligent online service that automates the auto-enrolment tasks and records and their Smartpay systems for the payment and application of contributions in.
+During the scheme year, the scheme was using Aegon’s Smartenrol which is an intelligent online service that automates the auto-enrolment tasks and records and their Smartpay systems for the payment and application of contributions in.

 The Trustees are satisfied that over the period covered by this statement: